My Baby Registry Must Haves

 SWADDLES: I was told to try all the sleep swaddles for before she rolls, so I picked the most recommended/rated/favorited to try.

-- Aden + Anais Aden Swaddle Blankets: Update: Love having these around more for blankets, etc., but never really used for bed or naps.
+- Aden + Anais Aden Swaddle Blankets: Love having these around more for blankets, etc., but never really used for bed or naps. ***You do not need 700 swaddle blankets.

 SLEEP SACKS: Once babe is rolling (for us this was around 4 months), it’s time to transition out of the swaddles and into a wearable blanket.
 The reason to try a few in the beginning (like the Merlin) is because the transition is often not easy for babies.
 It wasn’t easy for us!